raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Host Enumeration.md

 • Get-SystemDrivesWMI: Lists all local and network connected drives on target system
 • Get-ActiveNICSWMI: Lists all NICs on target system with an IP address

 • Invoke-RemoteScriptWithOutput: Executes a powershell script in memory on the target host via WMI and returns the output
 • Invoke-SchedJobManipulation: Allows you to list, delete, or create jobs on a system

-# System Manipulation
+# System Manipulation Operations
+• Invoke-CreateShareandExecute: Creates a share, copies file into it, uses WMI to invoke the script
+• Invoke-RemoteScriptWithOutput: Executes a powershell script in memory on the target host via WMI
+• Invoke-SchedJobManipulation: Allows you to list, delete, or create jobs on a system over WMI
+• Invoke-ServiceManipulation: Allows you to start, stop, create, or delete services on a targeted system
+• Invoke-PowerOptionsWMI: Force logs off all users, reboots, or shuts down targeted system

+# File Operations
 • Get-FileContentsWMI: Reads the contents of a user specified file on a target system
-• Invoke-FileTransferOverWMI: Uploads/downloads files to/from the target machine

-# File Operations
 • Find-UserSpecifiedFileWMI: Search for a file (wildcard supported) on a target system
 • Invoke-FileTransferOverWMI: Uploads or downloads files to/from the target machine
 ```